 25 Mar Approaching an Agent

-Identify an agent who handles the kind of novel you’ve written.
-One way to do this is to find a book which has similarities to yours on the bookshelves and check the acknowledgements.
+Identify an agent who represents authors who write novels in the same genre as yours.
+One easy way to do this is to identify novels which share similarities to yours on the bookshelves and check the acknowledgements.
 An author almost always thanks their agent.

-Then check out their entry in Writers’ & Artists’ Yearbook, and especially their website for up-to-date info on if they’re open to submissions and what they’re looking for right now.
+Then check out the agency’s entry in Writers’ & Artists’ Yearbook, and especially their website for up-to-date info: are they open to submissions and what are they looking for right now.

 Then study carefully how they want the approach to be made.
 Every agent is different: one size does not fit all, both regarding what content they ask for and how they want it presented.
-And both their personnel and requirements can change, so check again before you actually submit.
+And an agency’s personnel and requirements can change, so check again before you actually submit.

 Tip: once you’ve identified an agent who you think might be interested in representing you, follow their individual instructions for submissions.

 Every agent has different submission requirements.
 Do follow them.

 Tip: Sometimes you might have more success through being introduced to an agent at an event such as a literary festival or talk.

 If you do get such an opportunity, try to establish if they’d be interested in a submission, and get their email address.
 Then in your covering email, make sure you courteously remind them of where you met and that they suggested you send your stuff.
 This approach can mean: